Kelvinskell/CloudApp/README.md

  The Presentation tier connects to this tier if user authentication from the previous step is successful.
  ### Technical Design
  - Three microservices are implemented at this phase of the Logic tier.
-   - **create-user service:** This service is responsible for creating users.
+   - **user-service:** This service is responsible for creating users.
      - It interacts with the Data tier to create and store the user credentials.
+     - Displays the total number of users and their details.
+     - Can also delete users from the database.
      - This service can only be accessed through the admin page in the Presentation layer - hence, access is restricted only to Admins.
    - **provision-instance service:** This service provisons **EC2 instances**.
      - It will provision an **Ec2 instance** complete with all necessary installations and configurations.